ISUgenomics/bioinformatics-workbook/dataWrangling/microsoftExcel/Merge_two_spreadsheets_using_a_common_column_in_Excel.md

   overlay_image: /assets/images/dna.jpg
 ---

-Excel is most popular among researchers becuase of its ease of use and tons of useful features.
-In most cases scripting is the most effecient way to do these simple operations, but practicality of Excel for researchers and the crytic scripting commands will always make excel a better choice.
+Excel is most popular among researchers because of its ease of use and tons of useful features.
+In most cases scripting is the most efficient way to do these simple operations, but practicality of Excel for researchers and the cryptic scripting commands will always make excel a better choice.
 Most common case of merging 2 spreadsheets is when users have a list of gene ids and another list of geneids with function.
 To merge these 2 sheets using the gene-ids, we can use the `VLOOKUP` function.

 ### Data ###

 Typically, users will have something like this:

- __Sheet1__ : _list of gene ids with differential gene expression resutls_
+ __Sheet1__ : _list of gene ids with differential gene expression results_

 <img src="https://isugenomics.github.io//bioinformatics-workbook/dataWrangling/microsoftExcel/screenshots_for_vlookup/Fig1_sheet1.png" width="1030" height="426" alt="Sheet1"  />